Takeaway restaurant

 - Tracked QR codes on tables, windows and flyers so you know what's actually working.

-Why it fits a pizzeria
+Why it fits a takeaway restaurant

 Built for rush hours

-Every screen — owner workspace and guest site — is built to be used on a phone, between two orders.
+Every screen (owner workspace and guest site) is built to be used on a phone, between two orders.

 QR codes that report back

-Stickers on tables, windows and flyers each get their own tracked code — so the next print run is a decision, not a guess.
+Stickers on tables, windows and flyers each get their own tracked code, so the next print run is a decision, not a guess.

 Phone-first guest journey